 Ponce City Market website

-We live in the Flats at Ponce City Market.
+We lived in the Flats at Ponce City Market for two years after we arrived in Atlanta.
 From the 1920’s through the 1970’s, Ponce City Market was part of Sears Roebuck.
 It was the hub of Sears’ Southeastern United States catalog distribution.
 My grandmother was an avid Sears Catalog shopper.
 I know in my bones I received childhood gifts that had made their way through Ponce City Market.
 That story connects me with her and to my current home.
 That makes my heart smile.
 I remember her asking me to look at the catalog and choose a few things for my birthday and Christmas while my wide eyes danced.
 I remember dog eared pages in the book crafted to make sure she knew exactly where I wanted her to look.
 She loved Sears.
 I loved Sears.
 She loved me.
 I loved her.

-So here I am, living in Ponce City Market right on the Beltline, connected to the pulse of my city inside a piece of history.
-At 50, the exposed brick, concrete floors, and steel-framed windows make sense to me, in the same way repurposing, history, and wisdom make sense to me.
+I still live near Ponce City Market on the Beltline, connected to the pulse of my city inside a piece of history.
+In my 50’s, the exposed brick, concrete floors, and steel-framed windows make sense to me, in the same way repurposing, history, and wisdom make sense to me.
 I am living in an example of life’s ebb and flow — an artwork all its own.
 I am reminded that architecture is art.
 I am reminded that our lives have an architecture — a shape and function all their own.

 About Katie